tigera/docs/calico-enterprise/reference/component-resources/typha/prometheus.mdx

 | `typha_updates_skipped`              | Total number of updates skipped because the datastore change was not relevant.
 (For example, an update to a Kubernetes Pod field that {{site.prodname}} does not read.) |
 | `typha_updates_total`                | Total number of updates received from the datastore.                                                                                                                    |

-Prometheus metrics are self-documenting, with metrics turned on, `curl` can be used to list the metrics along with their help text and type information.
+Prometheus metrics are self-documenting, with metrics turned on, `curl` from a node running Typha can be used to list the metrics along with their help text and type information.

 ```bash